factscript/factscript/README.md

 Create a Kotlin file with for your process (use a separate file for each process definition).

-To be able to use the Flow language for your process, you need to import the language definition:
+To be able to use Facscript for your process, you need to import the language definition:
 ```kotlin
 import io.factdriven.language.*
 ```